Updated on February 21st, 2023 by Samuel Smith

 Source: Investor Presentation

-Fortunately, despite the lack of earnings growth we view the company’s high dividend payout as secure, given the comfortable dividend payout ratio.
+Fortunately, despite the lack of earnings growth we view the company’s dividend payout as secure, given the comfortable dividend payout ratio of ~10%.

-We continue to expect FY2021 dividends of $0.24 per share, reflecting the company’s historical dividend policy.
-With a current share price of ~$4.34, the stock has a 5.5% dividend yield.
-BBD is an attractive high dividend stock, particularly as the S&P 500 Index yields just 1.4% on average right now.
+We are expecting FY2023 dividends of $0.04 per share.
+With a current share price of ~$2.64, the stock has a 1.5% dividend yield.
+While BBD is not a high dividend stock, it still yields roughly what the S&P 500 Index does right now.

-And, BBD stock is even more appealing with its monthly dividend.
+Furthermore, BBD stock is even more appealing with its monthly dividend.
 Dividend payments are made on a monthly basis, which is quite rare for an international company.
-The company usually pays around $0.0036 per share each month, accompanied by two special dividends per year, which define the final amount.

 It is worth noting that the company had consecutively grown its dividend annually from 2012 to 2019, but again, FX changes have distorted that amount.